Skip to content

 Multicast with PIM-SM

-This lab show a multicast routing example using PIM in Sparse Mode.
+This lab shows a multicast routing example using PIM in Sparse Mode.

 Network diagram